krannich/dkmusic/laravel/documentation/bundles.md

 	Event::listen('laravel.started: admin', function()
 	{
-		// The "admin" bundle has started…
+		// The "admin" bundle has started...
 	});

 It is also possible to "disable" a bundle so that it will never be started.